 Photography Students Have Their Say

-You are encouraged to do first hand research and a number of trips are organised throughout the year to galleries and exhibitions.
+Students are encouraged to do first-hand research and a number of trips are organised throughout the year to galleries and exhibitions.

 Methods of Assessment